Ganoderma tsugae: Uses

 Like G. lucidum, G. tsugae is non-poisonous but generally considered inedible, because of its solid woody nature; however, teas and extracts made from its fruiting bodies supposedly allow medicinal use of the compounds it contains, although this is controversial within the scientific community.
 A hot water extraction or tea can be very effective for extracting the polysaccharides; however, an alcohol or alcohol/glycerin extraction method is more effective for the triterpenoids.

 The fresh, soft growth of the "lip" of G. tsugae can be sautéed and prepared much like other edible mushrooms.
 While in this nascent stage it is not woody, it can still be tough and chewy.

 Medicinal

 Like G. lucidum, G. tsugae is purported to have medicinal properties including use for dressing a skin wound.
 Though phylogenetic analysis has begun to better differentiate between many closely related species of Ganoderma; there is still disagreement as to which have the most medicinal properties.
-Natural and artificial variations (e.g. growing conditions and preparation) can also effect the species' medicinal value.
+Natural and artificial variations (e.g. growing conditions and preparation) may also affect any medicinal value.

 Studies in mice have shown that G. tsugae shows several potential medicinal benefits including anti-tumor activity through some of the active polysaccharides found in G. tsugae.
 G. tsugae has also been shown to significantly promote wound healing in mice as well as markedly increase the proliferation and migration of fibroblast cells in culture.